Beneficiary

 Why go Dry this July for us?

 This year Australia will set an alarming record for the highest number of prostate cancers diagnosed in our nation’s history.
-More than 25,000 men will be diagnosed - at a rate of 70 men each day.
+Nearly 29,000 Australian men will be diagnosed with prostate cancer this year.
 We are the only national charity exclusively dedicated to funding life-changing research, awareness and support for men and their families impacted by the disease.
 Go Dry this July for PCFA so that all men and families have the support of PCFA.

 Your donations are life-changing